- Fishing in inland waters must be by angling with a hook and line or rod and reel. (See exceptions for nongame fish )

 Transfer and Unauthorized Release of Fish into Virginia’s Rivers and Lakes is Illegal!

-Unauthorized introduction (i.e., stocking) of fish, including game, bait and aquarium species, into new waters can harm the environment and destroy public fisheries.
+Unauthorized introduction (i.e., stocking) of fish or wildlife, including game, bait, and aquarium species, into new waters can harm the environment and destroy public fisheries.

 - Blue Catfish, which are overabundant in our tidal rivers, with ongoing efforts to reduce their abundance;